-4.2 Absolute Temperature Accuracy During the July 2014 calibration event, data were collected of a black body at various temperatures to test the Owl's accuracy at measuring absolute temperature.
-Whilst the Owl is stated to have a temperature resolution in the 10 - 100 mK range, the absolute temperature accuracy of thermal imagers in general is much poorer.
-Figure 4 shows the spectral error at different temperatures during the calibration test compared to the theoretical black body spectra.
+4.3 Absolute Temperature Accuracy

+During the July 2014 calibration event, data were collected of a black body at various temperatures to test the Owl's accuracy at measuring absolute temperature.
+Whilst the Owl is stated to have a temperature resolution in the 10-100 mK range, the absolute temperature accuracy of thermal imagers in general is much poorer.
+Figure 5 shows the spectral error at different temperatures during the calibration test compared to the theoretical black body spectra.
 Inaccuracies in the target black body temperature also contribute to this data, so the values should not be taken as absolute error of the Owl.
 The data do show a general trend in increasing error with increasing temperature, which is not uniform across the spectrum.
-Bands between 8 - 9 $\mu$ m generally show a reduced error, which is more noticeable at the higher temperatures.
-The error below 8 $\mu$ m is likely to be due to absorption by moisture in the air.
+Bands between 8 - 9 μ m generally show a reduced error, which is more noticeable at the higher temperatures.
+The error below 8 μ m is likely to be due to absorption by moisture in the air.
+Further characterisation of the Owl sensor are published in the open access paper "Spectral Characterization of the AisaOWL" 1.